rjjb3427/data_structures/notes/comparative_programming.md

 One of the most important concerns in a program is the order in which the code is executed; this is known as **control flow**.
 The ordering mechanisms can be divided into 8 categories: **Sequencing**, **Selection**, **Iteration**, **Procedural Abstraction**, **Recursion**, **Concurrency**, **Exception Handling and Speculation**, and **Non-determinacy**.

+Each category of control flow has a different importance among various classes of programming.
+For instance, sequencing is central to imperative languages (Von Neumann and Object oriented).
+However, sequencing has almost no value in functional languages, which emphasize evaluation of expression.
+This also means that statements are deemphasized or eliminated all together.

 ## Miscellaneous
+Functional languages use recursion heavily and imperative languages use interation heavily.
+Logic languages deemphasize control flow entirely.

+A language may specify that functions employ **prefix**, **infix** or **postfix** notations.
+Most imperative languages use infix for binary operators and prefix for unary operators.
+Lisp uses prefix notation for all functions.
+Some languages allow you to create your own prefix notations such as ML.

+Precedence rules work without parentheses, however the inclusion will help.

 **Subroutines** are a **control abstraction** that programmers use to modulize (hide) code behind an interface.
 **Classes** are a **data abstraction** that programmers use to hide a data representation behind a simple set of operations.

+**Assignment** is the means of changing variable values.
+A side effect is some permanent state change caused by execution of a function.
+Assignment statements are a perfect example of a side effect since they change the value of a variable.
+Side effects are fundamental to the Von Neumann model of computing.
+Imperative programming languages represent a model of computing that is called the **extensional approach**.
+The extensional approach looks at procedures of computation as a *black box* that extends the set of inputs to an output.

+In this outlook, a programmer is just interested in finishing a procedure to the correct result.
+The **intensional** approach is also used, meaning that the setup of the procedure is the concern.
+Intensional looks inside that blackbox and check the procedure line by line to minimize the costs.

+Some necessary features for functional programming are **first class and high-order functions**, **serious polymorphism**, **powerful list facilities**, **structured function returns**, and **garbage collection**.

+A **process** or **thread** is a potentially executable context.
+The Von Neumann model of computing works with a single thread of control, whereas parallel programs have more than one thread of control.